Introduction

 Road-stream Crossings

-Small Dams (<5m height)
+Small Dams (<3 m height)

-There are five mapped dams on modelled anadromous salmonid habitat in the watershed, potentially disconnecting a combined 5.08 km (5.3%) of spawning and rearing habitat, resulting in a Low extent.
-The extent rating of these structures was confirmed by the planning team.
-There are three known fish passage structures in the watershed, including on Nicola Lake Dam, and the remaining dams likely block passage for anadromous salmonids.
-Many dams in the watershed are irrigation impoundments that are of little consequence to focal species.
-Rehabilitating dams requires significant resources; however, due to the minimal extent of dams in the watershed, a final threat rating of Low was assigned to this structure type.
+There only a small handful mapped dams on modelled anadromous salmonid habitat in the watershed, and the Planning Team verified a Low extent rating for these structures.
+Many dams in the watershed are irrigation impoundments that are of little consequence to anadromous species, despite most being unlikely to be equipped with fish passage structures.
+The Nicola Lake dam is equipped with a fish ladder and is excluded from consideration under this WCRP, though further investigation into fish ladder effectiveness is being considered.
+Rehabilitating dams requires significant resources; however, due to the minimal extent of dams in the watershed, a final pressure rating of Low was assigned to this barrier type.

-Trail-Stream Crossings
+Trail-stream Crossings